Emergency Management rutland

 Program Details

-We work with Emergency Management Directors (EMDs), emergency services personnel, social service agencies, and more in Rutland Region communities to identify vulnerabilities and prioritize actions that eliminate or lessen risk.
-This means providing training opportunities and platforms to share information, experiences, and lessons learned.
+The RRPC works with emergency management directors, emergency services personnel, social service agencies, and others in regional communities to identify vulnerabilities and prioritize actions that eliminate or lessen risk.
+This includes providing training opportunities and in-person platform discussions used to share information, experiences, and lessons learned.

-We also help municipalities prepare and practice their emergency plans.
-Above all, the RRPC is a resource serving communities where they are at, helping to strengthen resiliency throughout the region.
+The RRPC also assists municipalities in preparing and practicing their emergency plans.
+Above all, the RRPC is a resource serving communities “where they are at” to help strengthen resiliency throughout the region.

 Program Details